diegoalarc/GeodesiCL/README.md

 ***
 ### Contribution

-We do hope you enjoy the package and give us your __feedback__ in order to make this package better, easy and accurate as possible.!
+We do hope you enjoy the package and give us your __feedback__ in order to make this package better, easy and accurate as possible!
 Open an issue to start a discussion:
  * <a href="https://github.com/diegoalarc/GeodesiCL/issues">`Issues press here!!!`</a>

 ***